A Lesson Learned

 Wouldn’t it be better to hear words spoken that are true, even if they’re not nice, even if they sound rude and make us squirm, and even if they hurt our feelings?
 I’m asking a lot of questions in this paragraph, but here’s my answer in the last sentence: I for one, would rather hear a hard truth than believe a lie because it’s nicer.

-In “Into the Woods” a Stephen Sondheim musical, Little Red Riding Hood is saved from the Big Bad Wolf and she sings:
+In “Into the Woods” a Stephen Sondheim musical, Little Red Riding Hood

 And I know things now, many valuable things,